fgrx/marvelheroes/README.md

-# marvel_heroes
+# Simple Marvel Heroes Browser

-> Marvel Heroes Browser
+A simple browser that shows b-side super heroes of the Marvel Universe

-Try it now on [marvelheroes.now.sh]:https://marvelheroes.now.sh
+Try it now on https://marvelheroes.now.sh

 ## Install Setup